IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	You can find installed TWCo extensions in the "Record Ops" tab
 ###4.
 How do I uninstall an extension?
-	From "Extensions -> Extension Hub" dialogue, in "Installed" tab, select extension you want uninstall and click "OK".
+	From "Extensions -> Extension Hub" dialogue, in "Installed" tab, select the extension you want uninstall and click "OK".
 ###5.
 How to do I manually remove an installed extension?
 	Sometimes, old TWC extensions can't be fully removed with the uninstall process.
 	In this case, please remove the extension manually and restart Modeler.